 One of the most valuable monument of the city is the majestic Cathedral of San Berardo, built in 1158 by bishop Guido II, in Romanesque style.
 Noteworthy is the great portal in Gothic style, finished in 1332 by the Roman master Deodato di Cosma.
 It houses a precious silver paliotto by Nicola of Guardagriele (with 35 scenes of the life of Jesus) and a polyptych by the Venetian artist Jacobello del Fiore depicting the Incoronation of the Virgin.
 Annexed is a 50 m bell tower.

-Near the Cathedral we'll find also the remains of the Roman Theatre (built about 30 BCE) and of the amphitheatre (about 3rd , 4th century CE).
+Near the Cathedral we'll find also the remains of the Roman Theatre (built 30 BCE) and of the amphitheatre (about 3rd , 4th century CE).
 The Roman Theatre with a diametre of about 78 metres was able to accommodate up to 3 thousand persons.
 Don't miss San Giovanni Convent, the Palazzo Vescovile ("Bishops Palace"), from the 14th century, The Provincial Library, The Civic Museum and the Art Gallery.

 If you decide to go outside the town, you should also visit the sanctuary of the "Madonna delle Grazie" (also known as Chiesa di Santa Maria delle Grazie).
 It has a notable Romanesque cloister and a 15th century miraculous wooden statue of the Virgin, attributed to Silvestro dell'Aquila.
 Very interesting to see is also The Astronomical Observatory, where in 1910 the asteroid Interamnia was discovered, where it's still possible to admire the sky, booking in advance a guided visit.